 Dr. Fausto-Sterling has achieved recognition for works that challenge entrenched scientific beliefs while engaging with the general public.
 She is currently focused on applying dynamic systems theory to the study of gender differentiation in early childhood.
 Her ambition is to restructure dichotomous conversations — inside the academy, in public discourse, and ultimately in the framing of social policy — in order to enable an understanding of the inseparability of nature/nurture.
 She asserts that Dynamic Systems Theory permits us to understand how cultural difference becomes bodily difference.

 Dr. Fausto-Sterling is a frequent commentator and reference for journalists in some of the world’s leading media outlets, such as The New York Times and PBS.
+She regularly writes blog posts for the Boston Review, The Huffington Post and Psychology Today.
 She has spoken widely throughout the United States and abroad about topics within her realm of expertise and has considerable experience as a workshop leader on college campuses interested in integrating the insights of feminist scholarship into science curriculum.
 Topics typically addressed in her talks and media interviews include: